Reporting Work-related Fatalities and Serious Injuries or Illnesses

 Cal/OSHA defines “Immediately” to mean as soon as practically possible but not longer than 8 hours after the employer knows or with diligent inquiry would have known of the death or serious injury or illness.
 If the employer can demonstrate that exigent circumstances exist, the time frame for the report may be made no longer than 24 hours after the incident.
-Cal/OSHA may assess a fine of up to $5000.00 if a qualifying injury is not reported within the stated 8 hour time period.
+Cal/OSHA may assess a fine of $5,000 or more if a qualifying injury is not reported within the stated 8 hour time period.

 Cal/OSHA further defines "Serious injury or illness" to mean any injury or illness occurring in a place of employment or in connection with any employment which requires inpatient hospitalization for a period in excess of 24 hours for other than medical observation or in which an employee suffers a loss of any member of the body or suffers any serious degree of permanent disfigurement, but does not include any injury or illness or death caused by an accident on a public street or highway.

 When calling EH&S, you will need the following information, if available: